Skin conditions and disorders

-Generally, it is a mix of dead epidermis cells and sebum.
+Generally, it is a mix of sebum, sweat and dead epidermis cells.

-You can expect the sebum content to be greater on your face, but it is spectacular on your scalp.
+You can expect the sebum content to be greater on your face.

-If the sebum content augments too much, the fold crossing will swell and possibly hurt a bit.
+If the sebum content augments too much, the fold crossing can swell and possibly hurt a bit.

-The chimney will also contain sweat, hair, cellular wastes and possibly some intruders you don't expect to find there.
+The chimney can also contain hair, cellular wastes and possibly some intruders you don't expect to find there.

 These uninvited guests include whatever there was on the skin just prior to it being folded: food, cosmetics, dirt, ...

 Even when it is open, evacuating the chimney is difficult and awkward.

 Since air can penetrate it, its content has a tendency to dry in place.

 Blackheads - A dried plug on the fold crossings

 Sometimes, the very top of the chimney's content will dehydrate, forming a plug.